tillitis/tillitis-key1/doc/system_description/software.md

      containing the measurement.

-  5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, application digest, and the `USS`, and placed in `CDI`. (see [Compound Device Identifier computation](#compound-device-identifier-computation)) Then the start address of the device app, `0x4000_0000`, is written to `APP_ADDR` and the size to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.
+  5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, the application digest, and any `USS` supplied.
+The CDI is copied into the `CDI` API registers for the application to use. (see [Compound Device Identifier computation](#compound-device-identifier-computation)).
+The CDI calculation context is then wiped.
+The start address of the device app, `0x4000_0000` is written to `APP_ADDR`, and the size of the device app is written to `APP_SIZE`.
+This allows the device app to know where it is located and how large it is, if it wants to relocate in RAM.

   6. The firmware now clears the special `FW_RAM` where it keeps it stack.
 After this it does no more function calls and uses no more automatic variables.

-  7. Firmware starts the application by first switching to application mode by writing to the `SWITCH_APP` register.
+  7. Firmware starts the application by first switching from FW MODE to APP MODE by writing to the `SWITCH_APP` register to APP MODE.
 In this mode the MMIO region is restricted, e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only (see [memory map](system_description.md#memory-mapped-hardware-functions)).

      Then the firmware jumps to what's in `APP_ADDR` which starts